BayRHo-D Side Effects

 Applies to rho (d) immune globulin: injectable, powder for solution, solution

-Along with its needed effects, rho (d) immune globulin (the active ingredient contained in BayRHo-D) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by rho (d) immune globulin (the active ingredient contained in BayRHo-D).
+In the event that any of these side effects do occur, they may require medical attention.

 - Bloody urine